My journey so far

 Through the writing and research work on my blogs, I was able to extend my knowledge regarding my translation and proofreading specialities.
 I now specialised in (tourism) marketing, film tourism and history / ancestry research.

 Since 2018: Tour guide in Bremen, Germany and beyond

 Since I always had a passion for history and sharing the history of my city in an entertaining way with travellers, I decided to become a tour guide in Bremen in 2017.
 To prepare for this new role, I completed a course for multi-day tour guides for groups offered by the RDA (International Coach Tourism Federation).

 As a member of the BVGD (German National Tourist Guide Association), I regularly get commissioned for carrying out walking tours by the official tourist organisation of Bremen BTZ (Bremer Touristik-Zentrale) since 2018.
 In addition, I offer my own immigration- and emigration-themed guided walking tours in Bremen, on which I like to make “history come alive” by telling the stories of the city’s former inhabitants.

 In the summer of 2019, I have also started to work as a Freelance Tour Guide for tours that last several days where I am accompanying a travel group in a bus.
 During these trips, I am responsible for managing the smooth organisation of museum visits, hotel accommodations and bus itineraries.

 2019-2020: Master degree within tourism in Sweden

-In late August 2019, I moved to Sweden to live and study here for one year.
-Exactly ten years after I completed my Bachelor’s degree in translation, I opted to study for a one-year Master’s degree in tourism.
+In late August 2019, I moved to Sweden to live and study here again exactly ten years after I completed my Bachelor’s degree in translation and many professional work experiences I have gained in the meantime.
+Here, I opted to study for a one-year Master’s degree in tourism.